shemakale/chess-prediction/README.md

 # chess-prediction
-my pet project. this is a predictor of results games playing by myself on lichess.com.
+my pet project. this is a predictor of results of games playing by myself on lichess.com.